-We have staff approved by Network Rail to act as Contractor Responsible Engineers and Contractors Engineering Managers.
-This provides the skills needed to review plans and temporary work proposals against Network Rail standards.
+We have employees approved by Network Rail to act as Contractor Responsible Engineers and Contractors Engineering Managers.
+This provides the skills needed to review plans and temporary work proposals against

 Additionally, we have a long-standing team of in-house Safety Critical Staff including COSS and specialist possession teams.